najah-naaji/mlops-miniworkshop/lab-01-environment-setup/README.md

 # Setting up a lab environment.

-The labs in this repo are designed to run in a simple MLOps environment.
+The labs in this repo are designed to run in a simplified MLOps environment.

 ![Reference topolgy](/images/lab_env.png)